gearsix/sya/README.txt

 INSTALL
   If you'd like to use sya from the CLI, then "cd" into the the sya directory and run "sudo make install"

+CREDITS
+  - MicroMoon theme for Palemoon, from which I borrowed the icons used

 AUTHORS
   - gearsix <gearsix@tuta.io>